+TESTIMONY

-Statement of Lawrence J. White Professor of Economics, Stern School of Business New York University before the Committee on Banking, Housing, and Urban Affairs United States Senate Hearing on "Examining Proposals to Enhance the Regulation of the Credit Rating Agencies" August 5, 2009
+Lawrence J. White Professor of Economics, Stern School of Business New York University

+Before the

+Committee on Oversight and Government Reform

+United States House of Representatives

+Hearing on

+"Credit Rating Agencies and the Next Financial Crisis"

+September 30, 2009

-Chairman Dodd, Ranking Member Shelby, and members of the Committee: My name is Lawrence J. White, and I am a Professor of Economics at the NYU Stern School of Business.
+Chairman Towns, Ranking Member Issa, and members of the Committee: My name is Lawrence J. White.
+I am a Professor of Economics at the NYU Stern School of Business and a Member of the Financial Markets Working Group at the Mercatus Center at George Mason University.
 During 1986-1989 I served as a Board Member on the Federal Home Loan Bank Board.
+I represent solely myself at this hearing.

 Thank you for the opportunity to testify today on this important topic.
 I have appended to this statement for the Committee a longer Statement that I delivered at the Securities and Exchange Commission's (SEC) "Roundtable" on the credit rating agencies on April 15, 2009, which I would like to have incorporated for the record into the statement that I am presenting today.

-The three large U.S.-based credit rating agencies -- Moody's, Standard & Poor's, and Fitch -and their excessively optimistic ratings of subprime residential mortgage-backed securities (RMBS) in the middle years of this decade played a central role in the financial debacle of the past two years.
-Given this context and history, it is understandable that there would be strong political sentiment -as expressed in the proposals by the Obama Administration, as well as by others -- for more extensive regulation of the credit rating agencies in hopes of forestalling future such debacles.
+The three large U.S.-based credit rating agencies -- Moody's, Standard & Poor's, and Fitch -- and their excessively optimistic ratings of subprime residential mortgage-backed securities (RMBS) in the middle years of this decade played a central role in the financial debacle of the past two years.
+Given this context and history, it is understandable that there would be strong political sentiment -- as expressed in the recent proposals by the Obama Administration, as well as other proposed legislation, as well as recent rulemaking by the SEC -- for more extensive regulation of the credit rating agencies in hopes of forestalling future such debacles.
 The advocates of such regulation want (figuratively) to grab the rating agencies by the lapels, shake them, and shout "Do a better job!"

-This urge for greater regulation is understandable -- but it is misguided and potentially quite harmful.
+This urge for greater regulation is understandable and well intentioned -- but it is misguided and potentially quite harmful.
 The heightened regulation of the rating agencies is likely to discourage entry, rigidify a specified set of structures and procedures, and discourage innovation in new ways of gathering and assessing information, new technologies, new methodologies, and new models (including new business models) -- and may well not achieve the goal of inducing better ratings from the agencies.
-Ironically, it will also likely create a protective barrier around the incumbent credit rating agencies.
+Ironically, it will also likely create a protective barrier around the incumbent credit rating agencies and is thus likely to make them even more central to and important for the bond markets.

 There is a better route.
-That route starts with the recognition that the centrality of the three major rating agencies for the bond information process was mandated by more than 70 years of prudential financial regulation of banks and other financial institutions.
-In essence, regulatory reliance on ratings -- for example, the prohibition on banks' holding "speculative" bonds, as determined by the rating agencies' ratings -- imbued these third-party judgments about the creditworthiness of bonds with the force of law!
+That route starts with the recognition that the centrality of the three major rating agencies for the bond information process has been mandated by more than 70 years of prudential financial regulation of banks and other financial institutions.
+In essence, regulatory reliance on ratings -- for example, the prohibition on banks' holding "speculative" bonds, as determined by the rating agencies' ratings - has imbued these third-party judgments about the creditworthiness of bonds with the force of law!
 This problem was compounded when the SEC created the category of "nationally recognized statistical rating organization" (NRSRO) in 1975 and subsequently became a barrier to entry into the rating business.
-As of year-end 2000 there were only three NRSROs: Moody's, Standard & Poor's, and Fitch.1
+As of year-end 2000 there were only three NRSROs: Moody's, Standard & Poor's, and Fitch.

-It should thus come as no surprise that when this (literal) handful of rating firms stumbled badly in their excessively optimistic ratings of the subprime RMBS, the consequences were quite serious.
+It should therefore come as no surprise that when this (literal) handful of rating firms stumbled badly in their excessively optimistic ratings of the subprime RMBS, the consequences were quite serious.